-Move beyond external validation to discover what you genuinely want to write.
-Through daily prompts and mindful practices, reconnect with the curiosity and joy that first called you to the page.
+Move beyond external validation to discover what you genuinely want to create.
+Through daily prompts and mindful practices, reconnect with your curiosity and joy.

 Connect with a thoughtful community that sees writing as both craft and contemplative practice.
 Share the journey with people who celebrate your growth and honour the mystery of creativity and curiosity.